In this post, we want to share with you how to DIY RV roof repair. Living in an RV has amazing moments, but things also go wrong.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I may receive a small commission when you make a purchase using my link.

 How we got a tear in the roof of our RV

-We had to turn down a side street with low hanging trees.
-We thought we were clear of the branches but we ended up catching a few of them with the far left side of the roof.
+We had to turn down a side street with low-hanging trees.
+We thought we were clear of the branches, but we ended up catching a few of them on the far left side of the roof.
 There were a total of 4-5 small holes in the side of the roof.